Impulsive Behavior: Tests And Examples

 Differential reinforcement of low response task

 The time factor can be important when determining whether a behavior is impulsive.
 Some researchers have studied whether subjects could inhibit their desire to respond until a specified time.
-The differential reinforcement of low response task measures that and has been used to determine impulsivity in ADHD in children.
+The differential reinforcement of low response task measures and has been used to determine impulsivity in ADHD in children.

 As the test starts, the researcher usually tells a child that they will have a chance to earn M&Ms. How many they earn may depend on how they behave.
 If they press a button, they usually earn one piece of candy.
 They could get more candy by pressing the button again, but only if they wait six seconds.
 If they didn't wait long enough, they generally don’t get the next piece of candy.
 If a child pushes the button too quickly each time, they may be more impulsive than other children and may experience hyperactivity.